kiwix/kiwix-js/README.md

 - ZIM archives must still be selected manually through the application's file picker.
 Because Kiwix JS is a web application, it uses browser APIs to access local files, so archives must be available on the machine where the browser is running or via a network mount.
 If you need to serve ZIM archives over a local network, consider using [kiwix-serve](https://github.com/kiwix/kiwix-tools).
 - When accessed via `localhost`, Kiwix JS runs in full ServiceWorker mode.
 If served over a LAN without HTTPS, browsers will treat the origin as insecure and the application will fall back to Restricted mode.
 This mode is generally suitable for reading older archives.
+- The provided configuration uses the `latest` image tag by default so that new releases can be pulled automatically.
+For production deployments, you may prefer to pin the image to a specific release tag to ensure reproducible deployments.

 ## Some technical details